Blond Angel case: Romani in Greek society

-Ermal Bubullima, of the Courrier des Balkans, noted that the case had led the Greek media to raise the question, usually passed over in silence, of the economic and social situation of the Romani in the country, which he outlined in broad strokes: first appearing in Greece's history in the 11th century, the Romani, now estimated to number around 300,000, often lived in deplorable conditions and suffer multiple forms of discrimination; the Greek NGO Réseau Rom estimates that 83% of Romani camps had no access to electricity; running water and sanitation were also rare, and settlements were frequently located on noxious sites, near slaughterhouses or landfill sites.
-In May 2013, Greece, which had already been sanctioned for school segregation in 2008, was condemned (along with the Czech Republic, Hungary, and Slovakia) by the European Court of Human Rights (ECHR) for allowing Romani children to be excluded from certain elementary school, and setting up separate schools for them.
+Ermal Bubullima, writing for the Courrier des Balkans, noted that the case had led the Greek media to raise the question, usually passed over in silence, of the economic and social situation of Romani in the country, which he outlined in broad strokes: first appearing in Greece's history in the 11th century, the Romani, now estimated to number around 300,000, often lived in deplorable conditions and regularly face poverty and discrimination; the Greek NGO Réseau Rom estimates that 83% of Romani camps had no access to electricity; running water and sanitation were also rare, and settlements were frequently located on noxious sites, near slaughterhouses or landfill sites.
+In May 2013, Greece, which had already been sanctioned for school segregation in 2008, was condemned (along with the Czech Republic, Hungary, and Slovakia) by the European Court of Human Rights (ECHR) for allowing Romani children to be excluded from certain schools, and setting up separate schools for them.

-On the news and opinion website Equal Times, Katerina Penna recounted how the Greek economic crisis and its aftermath had intensified backlash against minorities and migrants.
+Katerina Penna, writing for Equal Times, recounted how the Greek economic crisis and its aftermath had intensified backlash against minorities and migrants.
 Faced with disproportionate levels of unemployment and growing discrimination, the Romani are easily blamed for crime, underemployment and instability.
 Their situation was further worsened by the progress of the far-right Golden Dawn party, which often violently attacked them.

-In October 2014, a year after the affair broke, Nikolia Apostolou, an Athenian writer and filmmaker writing on the Open Society Foundations website, noted no significant improvement, but rather a strengthening of prejudice.
-There were signs of progress here and there: in Examilia, near Corinth, for example, after years of effort, the young players of the Romani soccer team noticed a change in the attitude of the inhabitants of the neighboring town, who now come to watch their matches.
-But the ten-year program of cooperation with Romani communities, which was supposed to tackle the problems of schooling, health, housing and work, has had trouble finding its way into national and local reality.
+In October 2014, a year after Maria was discovered at the Farsala camp, Nikolia Apostolou, an Athenian writer and filmmaker writing for the Open Society Foundations, noted no significant improvement, but rather a strengthening of prejudice.
+There were signs of progress, however: In Examilia, near Corinth, for example, after years of effort, the young players of the Romani football team noticed a change in the attitude of the inhabitants of the neighbouring town, who now come to watch their matches.
+But the ten-year program of cooperation with Romani communities, which was supposed to tackle the problems of education, health, housing and work, has had trouble finding its way into national and local reality.